A list of papers, with a touch of the central messages, is below. Click through the links for a PDF of the paper.

 I propose a model of expectation management to study how an interactive environment breeds and perpetuates a certain type of misperception.
 This paper provides a novel approach to incentivize effort (perception manipulation), complementary to the usual monetary or informational incentives studied in principal-agent theory.
 It endogenizes model misspecification in the literature of misspecified learning in a principal-agent framework and can be applied to a wide range of interactions such as mentor-mentee, parent-child, self-manipulation, and emotional abuse in professional or intimate relationships.

-4. Multilateral War of Attrition with Majority Rule with Hülya Eraslan and Kirill S. Evdokimov
+4. Multilateral War of Attrition with Majority Rule with Hülya Eraslan and Kirill S. Evdokimov [Slides]

 In multilateral bargaining with majority rule, a reputation for being stubborn can harm the player's chances of being included in the first place.
 In this paper, we study a three-player concession game in which only two players, including a veto player (the chair), are needed to reach an agreement on how to split a unit of surplus.
 In contrast to the bilateral case, delay equilibria are less likely to occur; however, conditional on delay, the chair may be worse off when bargaining with two players instead of only one player.